 General regulatory compliance and evolving business operations for cable clients

-Counsel cable clients on general regulatory compliance and evolving business operations.
+Counsels cable clients on general regulatory compliance and evolving business operations.
 Particular focus on rates, consumer relations and competition.
-Have adjudicated dozens of rate-related cases at the FCC.
+Has adjudicated dozens of rate-related cases at the FCC.

 Hart Scott Rodino premerger clearances

 Obtained numerous Hart Scott Rodino premerger clearances from the U.S. Department of Justice and Federal Trade Commission for acquisitions or mergers involving cable television companies, Internet access businesses, movie rental companies, and others.